uitstor/uitstor/docs/bucket/replication/DESIGN.md

 Note that objects with `null` versions, i.e. objects created prior to enabling versioning break the immutability guarantees provided by versioning.
 When existing object replication is enabled, these objects will be replicated as `null` versions to the remote targets provided they are not present on the target or if `null` version of object on source is newer than the `null` version of object on target.

 If the remote site is fully lost and objects previously replicated need to be re-synced, the `mc replicate resync start` command with optional flag of `--older-than` needs to be used to trigger re-syncing of previously replicated objects.
 This command generates a ResetID which is a unique UUID saved to the remote target config along with the applicable date(defaults to time of initiating the reset).
 All objects created prior to this date are eligible for re-replication if existing object replication is enabled for the replication rule the object satisfies.
-At the time of completion of replication, `x-minio-internal-replication-reset-arn:<arn>` is set in the metadata with the timestamp of replication and ResetID.
+At the time of completion of replication, `x-uitstor-internal-replication-reset-arn:<arn>` is set in the metadata with the timestamp of replication and ResetID.
 For saving iops, the objects which are re-replicated are not first set to `PENDING` state.

 This is a slower operation that does not use replication queues and is designed to walk the namespace and replicate objects one at a time so as not to impede server load.
 Ideally, resync should not be initiated for multiple buckets simultaneously - progress of the syncing can be monitored by looking at `mc replicate resync status alias/bucket --remote-bucket <arn>`.
 In the event that resync operation failed to replicate some versions, they would be picked up by the healing mechanism in-built as part of the scanner.
 If the resync operation reports a failed status or in the event of a cluster restart while resync is in progress, a fresh `resync start` can be issued - this will replicate previously unsynced content at the cost of additional overhead in additional metadata updates.